JakeWnuk/ptt/docs/WORDLISTS.md

 - `token-popping`: Generates tokens by popping strings at character boundaries.
   This is implemented in the `pop` module.
 - `token-swapping`: Generates tokens by swapping characters in a string.
-This is implemented in the `shuffle` module.
+This is implemented in the `mask-swap` module.

 All modes support multibyte characters and can properly convert them.
 One transformation can be used at a time.